 - Section 6.02.
 Persons Elected.
 The Persons elected to serve as the President, Vice President, Secretary and Treasurer shall serve on the board of directors.

 - Section 6.03.
 Election.
 Members of the initial Board of Directors shall hold office until the first annual meeting of the members and until their successors have been elected and qualified.
 At the first annual meeting of the members, and at each annual meeting thereafter, the members shall elect Directors to hold office beginning on July 1 and ending on June 30 of the following year.
+At the regular monthly meeting in November 2016 there shall be a special election to elect officers to hold office for the term of January 1, 2017 to December 31, 2017.
+Beginning November 2017, at each annual meeting the members shall elect Directors to hold office beginning on January 1 and ending on December 31 of the following year.
 Each Director shall hold office for the term for which he is elected (unless disqualified under the requirements of Section 4.01) and until his successor shall be elected and qualified.

 - Section 6.04.
 Meetings.
 The annual meeting of the Board of Directors shall take place immediately following the annual meeting of the members.
 Thereafter the Board of Directors shall meet no less frequently than once every four months.
 The time and place of such subsequent meetings shall be as determined by the Board, but such meetings shall not be outside of Leon County.
 Notice of Board of Directors meetings may be communicated by telephone.
 Additional meetings of the Board of Directors shall be upon the call of the President.

 - Section 6.05.
 Quorum.
 Three (3) Directors shall constitute a quorum for the transaction of business.

 - Section 6.06.
 Loans.
 The Board of Directors shall not have the power to borrow funds.

 ARTICLE VII – THE OFFICERS